Ovis

 Ovis is a genus of mammals, part of the Caprinae subfamily of the ruminant family Bovidae.
-Its seven highly sociable species are known as sheep or ovines.
+Its seven species are highly sociable, and are known as sheep or ovines.
 Domestic sheep are members of the genus, and are thought to be descended from the wild mouflon of central and southwest Asia.

 Terminology

 Female sheep are called ewes, males are called rams or less frequently bucks or tups, neutered males are called wethers, and young sheep are called lambs.
 The adjective applying to sheep is ovine, and the collective term for sheep is flock or mob.
 The term herd is also occasionally used in this sense, generally for large flocks.
 Many specialist terms relating to domestic sheep are used.